 Hundred Years' War

 The Hundred Years' War is the name given to a series of conflicts between the English and French that took place between 1337 and 1453.

-Medieval II: Total War Collection features several playable historical battles, including the Battle of Agincourt.
+Total War: MEDIEVAL II - Definitive Edition features several playable historical battles, including the Battle of Agincourt.
 In this battle players take the role of Henry V, the English king, and must take on a numerically-superior French army.